Scottish Russians

-Scottish Russians are Russians with full (or partial) Scottish ancestry.
-Scottish migration to Russia occurred primarily during the early-17th-century Polish–Muscovite War (1605–1618), Ingrian War (1610–1617) and Thirty Years' War (1618–1648).
+Scottish Russians are Russians with full or partial Scottish ancestry.
+Scottish migration to Russia occurred primarily during the early 17th-century Polish–Muscovite War, the Ingrian War, and the Thirty Years' War.
 Some estimates of the number of Scottish settlers in Russia during the 17th century are as high as 100,000.
-This has led some demographers to believe that the current number of Scottish Russians could be up to 1-2 million.
+This has led some demographers to believe that the current number of Russians of a partial Scottish descent (in a varying degree) could be up to 1 or 2 million.
 There are believed to be around 400 different Russian surnames that owe their names to Scottish ancestors.

+Despite the long history of the Scottish presence in Russia, the 2021 Russian census was not recording individuals who claimed to be ethnic Scottish, it defined them as part of the British people instead, whose number was 1,167.
+According to the same census, nobody in Russia claimed to be a native speaker of Scottish Gaelic or Scots.

 History

 In 1507, four Scottish gunners were sent by King Christian III of Denmark to support Russian-allied forces.
 During the Polish–Russian War (1605–18), a regiment originally under the command of William Grim and later under Captain (Rittmeister) Jacob Shaw was in the service of the Polish–Lithuanian Commonwealth.
 During the 1614 siege of the fortress of Bely the regiment switched sides, surrendered the fortress and joined Russia's military forces.
 It was raised in Scotland, and a company was raised in Ireland.
 The regiment participated in several Russo-Crimean Wars against the Crimean–Nogai raids.
 Beginning in 1626, foreign mercenaries were identified by their Russian names and (after converting to Orthodox Christianity) typically received land, serfs, money and clothing.